Removing glue from a concrete floor can be hard work! Here’s 6 ways to remove adhesive on concrete floors to help you pick the best for you.

 If you have a lot of adhesive to remove from concrete floors, or multiple rooms, you might want to use flooring adhesive stripper.
 Pour it on nice and thick and spread it around.

-The stripper I used has very low odor and is easy to use inside a home your still living it.
+The adhesive remover for concrete I used has very low odor and is easy to use inside a home your still living it.
 I got absolutely no headache from this chemical.

 I do recommend pouring the stripper on in reachable sections, so that you don’t have to stand on gummy, tacky areas after you’ve scraped that spot.